NickPax/robofriends/README.md

-Check out this project hosted at GearHost [here](http://robosearch.gearhostpreview.com/)

-It was also published using npm "gh-pages -d build" with NPM [here](https://nickpax.github.io/robofriends/)
+This project is published using npm "gh-pages -d build" with NPM [here](https://nickpax.github.io/robofriends/)